 Refer to collegefortn.org for helpful information and resources for TN students.

 IMPORTANT: Students must be registered with HLA by August 1 of their Senior year in order to be eligible for TN Hope and TN Promise for the Fall term following their graduation.

 Be enrolled as a homeschool student in a homeschool program for a minimum of one (1) year prior to graduating.
 Complete the Free Application for Federal Student Aid (FAFSA).

-Students graduating from HLA must have their final transcript reviewed by the college or university before HOPE eligibility is established.
-This is to ensure the student who graduates from a Category IV school was enrolled for at least one year immediately preceding the graduation date; pursuant to TCA 49-4-905 (25).
+Students graduating from ArchwayOnline must have their final transcript reviewed by the college or university before HOPE eligibility is established.
+This is to ensure the student who graduates from school were enrolled for at least one year immediately preceding the graduation date; pursuant to TCA 49-4-905 (25).

 The student must achieve a 21 composite score or above on a national test date for the ACT test or a minimum of 1060 SAT (exclusive of the essay and optional subject area battery tests) on a national test date for the SAT test for HOPE Scholarship consideration.